zydou/arti/doc/dev/notes/memory-limit.md

     // We'd like to use futures::stream::Peekable but it doesn't have sync try_peek
     peeked: Option<Entry<T>>,
     rx: mpsc::Receiver<Entry<T>>,
-    // We have separate `Participation`s for rx anc tx.
+    // We have separate `Account`s for rx anc tx.
     // The tx is constantly claiming and the rx releasing;
     // each `local_quota`-limit's worth, they must balance out
     // via the (fairly globally shared) MemoryDataTracker.
-    memquota: memquots::raw::Participation,
+    memquota: memquots::raw::Account,
     // when receiver dropped, or memory reclaimed, call all of these
     // for circuits, callback will send a ctrl msg
     // (callback is nicer than us handing out an mpsc rx